 Eligibility For participants who die outside of the line of duty.
 Benefit For those hired before 1/1/2011 with greater than 20 years of service, a benefit of 100% of the accrued benefit is paid to the survivor.
 For those with more than 10 years of service, but less than 20 years of service, a benefit of 54% of the final salary is paid to the survivor.
-For those hired after 1/1/2011 a benefit of 66.67% of the accrued benefit is paid to the survivor.
+For those hired after 1/1/2011, a benefit equal to the greater of 54% of Final Salary and 66-2/3% of the accrued benefit is paid to the survivor.